Choosing the Right Plasticizer for PVC: A Comprehensive Guide

 Wire & Cable Insulation

-DINP and DIDP still dominate 60-75°C building wire – they’re cost-effective and perform well.
+DINP plasticizer PVC use still dominates 60-75°C building wire alongside DIDP – they’re cost-effective and perform well.
 DIDP’s lower volatility (76% less evaporation than DEHP) makes it ideal for appliance cords.

 90°C applications need trimellitates.
 105°C cables require trimellitates or polymeric plasticizers exclusively.
-I’ve seen DINP-plasticized cable fail catastrophically at sustained 90°C – don’t risk it.
+DINP-plasticized cable can fail catastrophically at sustained 90°C.

 Flame-retardant cables might include phosphate plasticizers like TCP.
 Outdoor cables need UV-stable plasticizers.
 Match the plasticizer system to all performance requirements, not just temperature.